 Even though it resists decay, over time chemicals can slowly leach into surrounding soil.
 This can affect nearby plants, contaminate groundwater, and disturb the natural balance of your yard or surrounding environment.
 That’s why leaving old treated lumber sitting on bare ground for long periods is not recommended.

-Proper disposal prevents long-term environmental damage and ensures those chemicals are contained in facilities designed to handle construction materials safely.
+Proper disposal prevents long-term environmental damage and ensures that those chemicals are contained in facilities designed to handle construction materials safely.

 In contrast, natural yard debris like untreated tree branches, leaves, and trunks should be handled differently.
 When you need to dispose of trees branches, they should go through approved green waste or yard waste recycling programs.
 Unlike pressure treated wood, trees and branches can be composted, mulched, or processed into organic material when managed through proper municipal channels.